linto-ai/linto-transcription/README.md

   "vadConfig": {
     "enableVad": true,          # Enables Voice Activity Detection (default: true).
     "methodName": "WebRTC",     # VAD method (default: WebRTC).
-    "minDuration": 30           # Minimum duration of a speech segment (default: 0).
+    "minDuration": 30,          # Minimum duration of a speech segment (default: 0).
     "maxDuration": 1200         # Maximum duration of a speech segment (default: 1200).
   },
   "diarizationConfig": {
     "enableDiarization": true,  # Enables speaker diarization or not (default: false).
     "numberOfSpeaker": null,    # If set, forces number of speakers.
-    "maxNumberOfSpeaker": 50    # If set and `numberOfSpeaker` is not, limit the maximum number of speakers.
+    "maxNumberOfSpeaker": 50,   # If set and `numberOfSpeaker` is not, limit the maximum number of speakers.
+    "speakerIdentification": null,  # Names of speakers to identify (depends on the installation of the diarization worker).
     "serviceName": null         # Force serviceName (See SubService Resolving).
   },
   "punctuationConfig": {